Danilo Pérez: Subsequent career

+In the year 1996 he released PanaMonk, a tribute to Thelonious Monk which DownBeat named "One of the most important jazz piano albums in the history".
+He also performed at the 1996 Summer Olympics in Atlanta with Wynton Marsalis.
+Pérez also performed as a special guest at President Bill Clinton's Inaugural Ball.
+He also played the piano on the Bill Cosby TV show theme song.

 In 1998, his album Central Avenue, placed mejoranera music (a style of Panamanian folklore singing) within a contemporary jazz context and earned Grammy and Latin Grammy nominations.
 Both albums received the Boston Music Awards and was chosen as one of the 10 best recordings across genres by Time magazine in 1998.

 A subsequent commission from the Chicago Jazz Festival in 1999 for the saxophonist Steve Lacy, Suite for the Americas incorporated American and Latin American folk music with the traditional elements of jazz and was scored for jazz quartet and the American folk instruments of blues guitarist John Primer with the Latin folk singer Luciana Souza and bata drums.
 Pérez later recorded the piece for his 2000 release Motherland.
 That same year he received the first of two commissions from Lincoln Center.

-In 2000, he joined Wayne Shorter in a quartet with John Patitucci and Brian Blade.
-Performing with the group extensively since then, and appears on all four of the recordings Shorter has made during this period: Footprints Live!
-(2002), Alegría (2003), Beyond the Sound Barrier (2005), and Without a Net (2013).
-The ensemble has received the Jazz Journalists Association award for Small Ensemble of the Year six times, first in 2002, and as recently as 2015; a testament to both the innovative beginnings and the continued vitality of a group that continues to redefine the musical possibilities of the jazz chamber music setting.
-The ensemble's first release Footprints Live! received the "Album of the Year Award" in 2003 from the Jazz Journalist Association and the DownBeat Critics and Readers polls.
-The ensemble's second release Beyond the Sound Barrier received a Grammy award for Best Jazz Instrumental Performance Individual or Group.
-The ensemble's most recent release Without a Net received "Album of the Year" honors from the Jazz Journalists Association, the DownBeat and NPR Jazz Critics polls.
-The performance techniques of the ensemble have formed the basis of new pedagogy for the study of the relationship between improvisation and composition and is the subject of numerous research studies in jazz.
+In 2000, he joined Wayne Shorter's "Footprints Quartet" with John Patitucci and Brian Blade.
+Pérez appeared on all four of the recordings the group made.
+The quartet received the Jazz Journalists Association award for Small Ensemble of the Year six times between 2002 and 2015.
+The quartet's first release Footprints Live!
+(2002) received the "Album of the Year Award" in 2003 from the Jazz Journalist Association and the DownBeat Critics and Readers polls.
+The quartet's second release Alegría (2003) won the Grammy Award for Best Jazz Instrumental Album.
+The quartet's third release Beyond the Sound Barrier (2005) received a Grammy award for Best Jazz Instrumental Performance Individual or Group.
+The quartet's final release Without a Net (2013) received "Album of the Year" from the Jazz Journalists Association, the DownBeat and NPR Jazz Critics polls.
+The performance techniques of the quartet have formed the basis of new pedagogy for the study of the relationship between improvisation and composition and is the subject of numerous research studies in jazz.
 Regarding Shorter, Pérez says, "Wayne has encouraged me to write what I hope for and what I wish the world to be."